notpresident35/awesome-learn-gamedev/README.md

 [https://www.notion.so/onewithmachines/WE-CAN-FIX-IT-IN-UI-9f588869324a45e2b2d0595546ce77d1](https://www.notion.so/onewithmachines/WE-CAN-FIX-IT-IN-UI-9f588869324a45e2b2d0595546ce77d1)

-🟪 Extra Credits - A channel on game design that was far ahead of its time (though their more recent content is... alright).
+🟪 Extra Credits - A channel on game design that was far ahead of its time, though their more recent content is more controversial.
 Their whole backlog is fantastic, but start with this video, and then dig into their playlist of game design videos

 [So You Want To Be a Game Designer - Career Advice for Making Games - Extra Credits](https://www.youtube.com/watch?v=zQvWMdWhFCc)